docksal/docksal/docs/advanced/stack-config.md

 `Default:  3306`

-The port mapping to use for MySQL container.
-E.g. `33061:3306` will expose `3306` port as `33061` on the host.
+The port mapping to use for MySQL container, e.g., `33061:3306` will expose `3306` port as `33061` on the host.

 ### POSTGRES_DB

 `Default:  user`

-This variable allows you to specify the name of a database to be created on image startup
+This variable allows you to specify the name of a database to be created on image startup.

 ### POSTGRES_USER